Textualize/toolong/README.md

 If you add multiple filenames, they will open in tabs.

-Added the `--merge` switch to open multiple files and combine them in to a single view:
+Add the `--merge` switch to open multiple files and combine them in to a single view:

 ```bash
 tl access.log* --merge